Quelklef/unplate/README.md

 ```

 Which will behave as you probably expect it to.

-As you can see, it's pretty naive.
+As you can see, Unplate pretty naively compiles back into Python code.
 This is on purpose.
+The metaprogramming/macro aspect of Unplate is designed to be as minimal as possible because it's the place where the most can go wrong.
+Instead, most of the processing is done in `unplate.compile`.

+Note that **the call to `unplate.magic` must be exactly the code `exec(unplate.magic(__file__))`** (in particular, the tokens must be equivalent).

 ### Why not just use f-strings?
 Great question.
 As of right now, Unplate offers no functional benefit over f-string.
 However, it gets over a few Python lexical limitations: